Many waters cannot quench love,

 As a seal upon thine arm.

-We are busy working to bring Algernon Charles Swinburne's "An Old Saying" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Algernon Charles Swinburne's "An Old Saying" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "An Old Saying" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.